 Useless Etymology is a collection of editorialized word histories released in no particular order by Jess Zafarris.
-It’s possible you’ve read some of my work over on Reddit’s /r/etymology subreddit, the community that first encouraged me to create this website, or on Twitter @UselessEty.
+It’s possible you’ve seen my videos on TikTok, or on Twitter @UselessEty or @jesszafarris.
 The posts vary in length and style, but many include gifs and images of questionable quality.

 My usual hard sources are as follows, with inspiration from the Online Etymological Dictionary.

 - The Oxford Dictionary of English Etymology

 - Oxford Dictionary of Word Origins (Oxford Quick Reference) by Cresswell, Julia

 - Etymological Dictionary of Modern English by Ernest Weekley

 - The Barnhart Concise Dictionary of Etymology, 1st Edition by Robert K. Barnhart

 - Dictionary of Word Origins: The Histories of More Than 8,000 English-Language Words by John Ayto